 Making the right decision of when to turn on your social security benefit is critical.
 The wrong decision could cost you tens of thousands of dollars over the long run.
 Given all the variables surrounding this decision, what might be the right decision for one person may be the wrong decision for another.
+Sometimes you have no choice when it comes to having to turn on your social security benefits.
+For example, you might have been in a serious accident, causing an injury or got an illness that means you can’t work.
+If this is something that has happened to you then the next step you need to take might involve getting Social security disability attorneys to help you get the correct amount of benefits for your disability.
 This article will cover some of the key factors to consider:

 Normal Retirement Age

 First, you have to determine your “Normal Retirement Age” (NRA).
 This is listed on your social security statement in the “Your Estimated Benefits” section.
 If you were born between 1955 – 1960, your NRA is between age 66 – 67.
 If you were born 1960 or later, your NRA is age 67.
 You can obtain a copy of your statement via the social security website.